FRRouting/frr/doc/developer/topotests.rst

 .. option:: -s

    Actives input/output capture.
-This is required by mininet in order to show the interactive shell.
+If this is not specified a new window will be opened for the interactive CLI, otherwise it will be activated inline.

 .. option:: --topology-only